Sye Raa Narasimha Reddy: Music

-Kannada

-Soundtrack reception
+Music reception

 Neeshita Nyayapati of The Times of India wrote that "The album of Sye Raa is underwhelming, with Amit trying too hard to match up his numbers to the grandeur of the film.
 What’s more disappointing is the lack of traditional Andhra elements in the film’s music, despite the story being set in the 1800s.
 But O Syeraa and Swaasalone Desame somehow manage to make up for the mediocrity of the other two songs."
 Vipin of Musicaloud on reviewing the music of the film, gave 3 out of 5 stars and stated that "Amit Trivedi’s Telugu debut is pretty much along the lines of Baahubali – majestic in an expected way and partly comes across as dependent on the elaborate visuals to bolster its appeal."

 123telugu.com stated that "The album of Sye Raa is a completely situational album which takes the story ahead with its lyrics and compositions.
 Every song is special in itself as Amit Trivedi has given a lot of heart and soul which evoke good emotions and patriotism.
 This is not the regular commercial album and is the one which will impress you once you watch the lavish and beautiful visuals on screen.
 For now, the makers have got the music right which will surely take the narrative to another level."